-From the moment Tomás de Berlanga and his crew arrived at the Galápagos in 1535, people introduced new plants and animals to the islands.
-People did not consider the effects these living things might have on existing ones.
+From the moment Tomás de Berlanga and his crew were blown off course and arrived at the Galápagos in 1535, people began to introduce new plants and animals to the islands.
+Many were brought here intentionally, long before people thought about the effects these new living things might have on the existing ones.

-Goats, pigs, dogs, and decorative and agricultural plants were brought to the islands on purpose.
-They were to make life easier for settlers.
-They are called introduced species.
-Other living things— rodents, insects, and weeds—probably arrived on ships.
+Goats, pigs, dogs, and plants were brought to the islands on purpose.
+They were there to make life easier for travelers and settlers.
+They are what we call introduced species.
+Other living things—rodents, insects, and weeds—probably arrived as stowaways on ships.

 Cats are not from the Galápagos.
 A cat can harm native and endemic wildlife.